appharbor/AppHarbor.Web.Security/README.md

 secure and is not known to be vulnerable to [Padding Oracle Attacks, like the one ASP.NET v4.0 forms authentication sufferred from recently](http://netifera.com/research/poet/ieee-aspnetcrypto.pdf).

+The other advantage of this solution relative to the ASP.NET's built-in offering is that ASP.NET reuses the same set of keys that it uses for forms authentication in other places like ViewState encryption with varying levels of criticality.
+Our solution lets you use a unique set of keys just for authentication.

 You can change the default [encryption](https://github.com/appharbor/AppHarbor.Web.Security/blob/master/AppHarbor.Web.Security/ConfigFileAuthenticationConfiguration.cs#L45) and